|Workable Solutions||Step-by-step Troubleshooting|

 Here we recommend you to use a Windows partition manager - EaseUS Partition Master.
 This tool makes it effortless to convert partitions and take full advantage of your disk space.
 With EaseUS Partition Master, you can move system reserved partition to another drive, partition a new hard drive on the computer, resize partitions on the computer, etc.

 Now you can download the software and follow the guide below to see how to convert the primary partition to a logical partition, or a logical partition to primary.

 Step 1.
 Download and run EaseUS Partition Master and go to Partition Manager.

 Step 3.
-Click the "Execute 1 Operation" button and then choose "Apply" to begin the conversion.
+Click the "Execute 1 Task" button and then choose "Apply" to begin the conversion.

 - If your disk is a GPT disk and you want to convert a primary partition to a logical partition, you need to first convert the GPT disk to an MBR disk.